VerifiedInc/schema-sdk/README.md

 # Schema SDK
 SDK for Verified.Inc credential scheme handling, e.g. definitions and validation.

-## JSON-LD Schemas
-Json-LD Schemas are integral as a description format for arbitrary data types.
-We use it to enable enriched UX around credentials, i.e. in the Wallet's Presentation Request for describing the credentials being requested.
-They are written in W3C [RDFS](https://www.w3.org/TR/rdf-schema/) syntax.
-Following [schema.org](https://github.com/schemaorg/schemaorg/)'s lead.

-### Context
-Our JSON-LD context file is [unum.id.json](/src/context/unum.id.json).
-We decided to also keep a snapshot of schema.org's context file, [schema.org.json](/src/context/schema.org.json), for reference purposes, but not for direct use.

-Partial inspiration for our own context file came from the [Banks and Finance Institutions](https://schema.org/docs/financial.html) [extension](https://schema.org/docs/documents.html#:~:text=to%20add%20detail.-,Extensions,-Health%20and%20medical) however as is, the extension doesn't really align with us or our notion of KYC.
-Generally, we have decided to define all our own context definitions but borrowing heavily from schema.org's context definitions.

-Opting to use the RDFS [subPropertyOf](https://www.w3.org/TR/rdf-schema/#ch_subpropertyof) to denote data presentation field headers.

-rdfs:Class is not _really_ used in favor of defining per attribute characteristics which fall under rdfs:Properties more naturally.
-This is thanks to using single attribute atomic credentials for the forseeable future...
-We do not need to categorize the credentials but can rather use the attributes (rdfs:Properties) for grouping. _Note: the rdfs:Properties that are being used as group headings have the `schema:isPartOf` attribute set to `unumid:groupHeadings` to denote their special characteristics._ **Any other rdfs:Propertery only ought to have a single value for `schema:rangeIncludes` so that the schema-resolver's display format logic to work as is.** This is a self imposed convention that the examples in schema.org does not follow.

 ## JSON Schemas
 JSON schemas are important for programmatically handling credential data.
 They assist in extracting information as well as data validation.